College & Career Counselling

 Our program is guided by the Right Fit Philosophy, which recognizes each student as an individual with a unique set of needs that will require a correspondingly unique environment in order for their potential to be realized.

 THS is extremely proud of its record of college acceptances.
-In the year 2020/21, we have only had three graduating classes, with a total of 27 graduates.
-One is currently preparing for the Olympics.
-Of the remaining 26, all have been accepted to one of their top-choice universities including institutions as diverse as University of California Berkeley (in Architecture) and Berklee College of Music.
+In the past four years, we have graduated 41 students who have been offered spots at 118 different universities and colleges across the United States, United Kingdom, Canada, Hong Kong, Ireland, and Australia.
+As of the graduating class of 2021, we have had acceptances to institutions as diverse as University of California Berkeley (in Architecture) and Berklee College of Music.
 (So we go from Berkeley to Berklee.)
-Our students have been accepted at 20 of the top 100 US universities and 14 of the universities top-ranked globally, including University of Toronto and Queens University, both in Canada, and University of Manchester and University of the Arts, London, both in the UK.
+Our students have been accepted at 20 of the top 100 US universities and 16 of the universities top-ranked globally, including University of Toronto, University of Sydney, University of Manchester and University of California, Los Angeles.

 Part of the reason for our success lies in the strong college counselling program, but part of the success lies in helping students to find their own direction and, as part of that journey, to identify their own best education pathway.